gf432/RealScooer/DEV1.md

 add sth on master again!
 end!

-add sth for amend on master!
+add sth for amend on master again!